 Results evident once area heals completely

 A tummy tuck, also known as abdominoplasty, removes excess fat and skin from the abdomen.
-The procedure, performed by Dr. Hoffman or Dr. Brown, also helps to flatten the abdomen by tightening the surrounding muscles.
+The procedure, performed by our experienced plastic surgeons like Dr. Hoffman, also helps to flatten the abdomen by tightening the surrounding muscles.
 If you are in generally good physical shape but are concerned about abdominal fat deposits or loose skin that does not respond to diet and exercise, the procedure can potentially reduce or even eliminate a protruding abdomen.

 A partial tummy tuck is similar to abdominoplasty except a shorter incision is made and the skin is only lifted to the navel, which does not have to be moved.